 The next cheapest plan is from Wellcare.
 There’s a bit of a price jump because their monthly premium is nearly double that of Aetna.
 But you only look at $662 worth of upfront costs before you get your discounted drugs.

-Some beneficiaries may be surprised to learn that the next cheapest plan is from Unitedhealthcare.
+Some beneficiaries may be surprised to learn that the next cheapest plan is from UnitedHealthcare.
 Yes, the monthly premium is pricey.
-But that low $310 deductible makes your up-front costs lower than those of Humana or Cigna.
+But that low $310 deductible lowers your up-front costs than those of Humana or Cigna.
 Make sure you stay out of the Medicare coverage gap to keep your costs as low as possible.

 PLAN PREMIUM DEDUCTIBLE STAR RATING